the2nake/portfolio/src/content/posts/2024_07_25-kalman-filter/index.md

 ## Equations

 The equations are actually fairly simple, but the "intent" of the linear algebra was not immediately obvious to me.
-To spare you a recount of the many misconceptions and half-knowledges I formed along the way, here is how they work as I understand it now.
+Here's how I would summarise them after completing this project.

-Notation is the most difficult part of understanding these equations.
+Note: notation *by far* is the most difficult part of understanding these equations.

 | Expression        | Meaning                                              |
 | ----------------- | ---------------------------------------------------- |